-18. Explain the differences between the English speech sound system and that of at least one other language and how those may interfere with English pronunciation, phonics, reading, and comprehension.
+18. Explain the differences between the English speech sound system and that of one other language and how those may interfere with English pronunciation, phonics, reading, and comprehension.

 19. Describe the role of fluency in phonological processing, letter naming, word recognition, oral reading, silent reading, and comprehension.

 20. Describe the role of vocabulary development and knowledge in comprehension.

 21. Explain the nature and organization of English orthography (writing).

 22. Describe the differences between English orthography and that of at least one other language.

 23. List Anglo-Saxon, Latin, and Greek-derived morphemes in English.